mwebb387/nvim-config-bistro/README.md

 **with-recipes** (_DEPRECATED_)

-Recieves methods passed in where each method name is the name of a recipe in `src/recipes/` and the arguments are parameters passed to each recipe within its setup.
+Receives methods passed in where each method name is the name of a recipe in `src/recipes/` and the arguments are parameters passed to each recipe within its setup.
 NOTE: Should be used within the `configure-bistro` macro

 ```fennel
 (with-recipes